 At the end of the edit, the manuscript will be returned to you for review, and it’s your turn to have your say.
-You’ll work through the manuscript and address the comments I’ve raised throughout the document.
+You’ll work through the manuscript and address the comments we’ve raised throughout the document.
 If we’re working to a proofreading level, there are likely to be very few changes, if any, requiring your attention, but if this is a more serious edit, there could be questions relating to how whole passages should be restructured.
 (If we feel that you need to add in extra paragraphs or chapters, this is always possible for a further cost covering the additional editing time.)
-You’re in the driver’s seat here: you can agree with or politely reject any of my suggestions, and I’ll always take your perspective into consideration where applicable.
+You’re in the driver’s seat here: you can agree with or politely reject any of our suggestions, and we’ll always take your perspective into consideration where applicable.

 5. All Done

-Once you’ve reviewed and signed off my implement, you’ll (hopefully) now be another happy customer of Emma’s Edit – ready to be added to the hall of fame.
+Once you’ve reviewed and signed off our implement, you’ll (hopefully) now be another happy customer of Emma’s Edit – ready to be added to the hall of fame.
 If you have any questions about your manuscript after we’ve finalised it, please feel free to keep in touch, and we’d love to hear a testimonial from you if you’d be happy to provide one.